CORE PROGRAM STRUCTURE

 EIGHTH GRADE TRIP

-Trekkers offers two groups of 8th graders a year-long program that includes a 3-day expedition in the fall and a 10-day expedition in the summer.
-Students participate in pre-trip planning meetings throughout the school year with Trekker adult volunteers to plan and implement the expedition.
-During the meetings, students are involved in team-building exercises, problem-solving initiatives, and consensus decision-making.
-Students design the expeditions around five-educational components: Service Learning, Cultural Awareness, Environmental education, Adventure-based Education, and Wilderness Component.
+In 8th grade, Trekkers have two expeditions: a 3-day trip in the fall and a 10-day expedition in the summer.
+Students meet throughout the school year to plan the trip together, learning how to make decisions and work together as a team.
+Every month, students meet to participate in team-building exercises, problem-solving initiatives, and a consensus decision-making process.
+Expeditions around five-educational components include: Service Learning, Cultural Awareness, Environmental Education, Adventure-based Education, and Wilderness.

-Trekkers offers a 10-month program that culminates in a 12-day expedition for 10th graders during the summer.
-The focus of the expedition is to visit, explore and study the environmental uniqueness of a particular bio-region within the United States.
+At the end of 10th grade program year, students embark on a 12-day expedition.
+The focus of the expedition is to visit, explore and learn about the environmental uniqueness of a particular bio-region within the United States.
 Examples from the past include: the Grand Canyon, Mesa Verde National Park (Cliff Dwellings), Florida Everglades, Northwest rainforests, Mount St. Helens, Redwood National Forest and many more.
-Along with the life changing opportunities students receive from this expedition, they are also required to take part in a pre-trip life skills/leadership course.
-The course is designed to help students gain knowledge and confidence in presenting themselves professionally to others.

 ELEVENTH GRADE TRIP

-Trekkers offers a six month program that culminates in a five-day winter wilderness trip for seniors who have been with the program since 7th grade.
+At the end of the program year, seniors embark on a 5-day wilderness trip, which includes a 36-hour solo.
 Knowing that these students will graduate in a few months, the focus of this trip will be to symbolically mark the end of their high school experience through a rites of passage celebration.
-Trekker adult mentors and the natural world will team up to help enable students to find meaning and guidance during this major turning point in their life, as well as cultivate a new vision for their lives.
+This is a moment for students to find meaning and guidance during this major turning point in their life, as well as cultivate a new vision for their lives.